Next: , Previous: , Up: Run-Time Configuration Options — raddb/config [Contents][Index]

 error-log filename

 Redirect error output from the filter program to filename.
-If the filename does not start with a slash, it is taken relative to the current logging directory (see section log-dir).
+If the filename does not start with a slash, it is taken relative to the current logging directory (see log-dir).

 auth